-I always was treated with respect because these were good people and they knew that I would give their now departed son or brother a respectful sendoff in the next day's Wilmington (Delaware) Morning News or Evening Journal.
+I always was treated with respect because these were good people and they knew that I would give their now departed son or brother a respectful sendoff in the next day's newspaper.

-The living rooms always were modest and always had a photograph of the Reverend Dr. Martin Luther King Jr. in a place of honor, often the same color rotogravure portrait scissored from an old Philadelphia Bulletin Sunday magazine.
+The living rooms always were modest and always had a photograph of the Reverend Dr. Martin Luther King Jr. in a place of honor, often the same color rotogravure portrait scissored from an old magazine.

-And then four evenings later there was a ruckus.
+And then four evenings later there was a commotion.